sjbiaga/pisc/README.md

 exit any longer).

-Silent transitions, input and output prefixes ("actions") are associated with an `UUID` (`Universally Unique IDentifier`) by inheriting the trait `Key` via the trait `State`.
-The only other expression that is a `State` is... summation (or choice).
+Silent transitions, input and output prefixes ("actions") are associated with an `UUID` (`Universally Unique IDentifier`) by inheriting the trait `Act`.
+The only other expression that has `enabled` actions is... summation (or choice), by extending `Sum`.

-A `State` contains a `Set` of `enabled` actions `(UUIDs`). _Parsing_ the equations binding agents to process expressions, results in finding the enabled actions for all summations - including those corresponding to the bound agents.
-The `State` "transition system" is such that each "precursor" _completed_ action (i.e., that is not excluded or discarded) prior to its "expiration", immediately enables other "successor" actions, including possibly, again itself.
+A state contains a `Set` of `enabled` actions `(UUIDs`). _Parsing_ the equations binding agents to process expressions, results in finding the enabled actions for all summations - including those corresponding to the bound agents.
+States constrain that each "precursor" _completed_ action (i.e., that is not excluded or discarded) prior to its "expiration", immediately enables other "successor" actions, including possibly, again itself.

-Unlike π-calculus, where communication occurs unhindered whenever a channel inputs and outputs, in stochastic π-calculus actions have rates, and depending on these there is a "probabilistic" _election_ which determine which channels are selected for input/output.
+Unlike π-calculus, where communication occurs unhindered whenever a channel inputs and outputs, in stochastic π-calculus actions have rates, and depending on these there is a "probabilistic" _election_ which determine which channels are elected for input/output.
 Therefore, it is important that there should be a "moment" for this election to consider _all_ enabled actions when selecting the pairs to communicate, or otherwise - if some enabled actions are provisionally "pending" - none.